 No wonder, then, that spokespersons are used to promote events, increase product sales, and generate publicity for marketing programs.

-As you plan your next marketing effort, keep in mind these top 10 tips for using a spokesperson.
+As you plan your celebrity marketing strategy, keep in mind these top 10 tips for using a spokesperson.

 1. Choose what type of spokesperson is best for your marketing campaign